-CG 651 - Evidence-Based Treatment and Treatment Planning 3 cr hrs This course is designed to assist mental health counselors in designing clientcentered, individualized and culturally sound treatment plans for a wide variety of clincal mental health disorders.
-Students completing this course with satisfactory evaluation will be able to create basic treatment plans using evidencebased interventions for depression, anxiety disorders, substance abuse, and other common presenting problems, and to construct means of evaluation for client progress.
+CG 651 - Evidence-Based Treatment and Treatment Planning 3 cr hrs

+This course is designed to assist clinical mental health counselors in designing client-centered, individualized and culturally sound treatment plans for a wide variety of clinical mental health disorders.
+Candidates completing this course with satisfactory evaluation will be able to create basic treatment plans using evidence-based interventions for depression, anxiety disorders, substance abuse, and other common presenting problems, and to construct means of evaluation for client progress.